 Always leave enough room for day-to-day tasks and other unplanned events that naturally appear during office hours.

 - Do remember that some things will take longer than expected while other tasks will take less time than originally planned.

 - Do review your list with an objective eye.
 If your to do list is full of tasks likely to take up the majority of the day, consider possibly moving some orange and green tasks to the next day or see if you can delegate certain tasks to other members of staff.

 - Don’t get demotivated if, at the end of the day, there’s more things unfinished on your list than completed.
 Maybe you earmarked too much for one day or a number of unforeseen events absorbed a lot of your working time.
 “Didn’t-Do Remorse Syndrome” is the feeling of looking at a mostly incomplete to do list and feeling despondent due to not getting through as much as you originally had hoped to.

 - To do lists are not sacrosanct and should be seen as your aspiration for the day.
 We all aim to get a lot done in the time we’re at the office but some days are better than others.
 Accept an unfinished to do list as what it is: an opportunity to finish it the next day.
 There’s nothing stopping you from moving the open tasks to tomorrow’s list and tackling them again with a new day’s freshness.

-how to make a todo list, how to make a to do list, How to write a To Do list, how to make to do list, effective to do list, how to write a list, how to make to do lists, effective to do lists, how to write to do list, how to make an effective to do list
+how to make a todo list, How to write a To Do list, how to make a to do list, how to make to do list, effective to do list, effective to do lists, how to write a list, how to make to do lists, how to write to do list, how to make an effective to do list